-Vishwamitra is one of the most well-known sapatarishi and the great sages who was the founder of Gayatri Mantra, which is found in the Rig, Yajur and Sama Vedas.
-Usually, one cannot rise to the level of a Brahmarishi through merit alone, since the order was created divinely and is appointed by Lord Brahma.
-However, Vishwamitra rose to the position of a Brahmarishi through his own merit alone.
+Rishi Vishwamitra is one of the most well-known Sapatarishi and the great sages who discovered the Gayatri Mantra, found in the Vedas.
+Usually, one cannot rise to the level of a Brahmarishi through merit alone since the order was created divinely and is appointed by Lord Brahma.
+However, Vishvamitra rose to the position of a Brahmarishi through his own merit alone.

-His epic tussle with Vasishta for the position of the greatest sage of all time makes a very interesting story.
-He was not a Brahmana by birth, but a Kshatriya (warrior).
-Having fought, lost and then pardoned by the Sage Vasista, it made a deep impression on the King.
+His epic tussle with Vasistha for the position of the greatest sage of all time makes a very interesting story.
+He was not a Brahmana by birth but a Kshatriya (warrior).
+Having fought, lost, and then pardoned by the Sage Vasistha made a deep impression on the King.
 He realized that the power obtained by penances was greater than mere physical might.
-He renounced his kingdom and began his quest to become a greater sage than Vasishta.
-He took on the name Vishwamitra.
+He renounced his kingdom and began his quest to become a greater sage than Vasishtha.
+He took on the name Vishvamitra.

 Gautama Rishi belongs to the lineage of Angiras.
-His sons were Vamadeva, Nodhas, Shatananda and were one of the earliest writers on Law.
+His sons were Vamadeva, Nodhas, and Shatananda, and he was one of the earliest writers of Law.
 He also authored the Gautama Dharma Sutra and The Rig & Sama Vedic mantras.

 His wife was Ahalya, who was the daughter of Lord Brahma.
 At the appropriate time, the Lord announced that whosoever goes around the Earth first shall win Ahalya’s hand.
-Gautama Rishi went around the divine cow thus fulfilling the condition.
+Gautama Rishi went around the divine cow, thus fulfilling the condition.
 Ahalya and Gautama Rishi were married.

 Sage Atri is one of the Saptarishi in the current Manvantara and a son of Brahma.
-He is one among the Sages who propounded the sacred thread (Poonal).
-Sage Atri’s wife is Anusuya, an embodiment of chastity.
+He is among the Sages who propounded the sacred thread (Poonal).
+Sage Atri’s wife is Anusuya, an embodiment of purity.
 He is considered to be one of the great discoverers of sacred mantras.
 Atri Samhita and Atri Smriti are two works of the great sage.

-Kashyapa is the son of Marichi and grandson of Brahma.
-He was the father of Devas, Asuras, Nagas, garudas, Vamana, Agni, Adityas, Daityas, Aryaman, Mitra, Pusan, Varuna and all Humanity.
+Kashyapa Rishi is one of the most popular ancient Rishi and Saptarishi.
+He is the son of Rishi Marichi and the grandson of Brahma.
+He was the father of Devas, Asuras, Nagas, garudas, Vamana, Agni, Adityas, Daityas, Aryaman, Mitra, Pusan, Varuna, and all Humanity.
 He is the progenitor, Prajapati.